Darren Haydar: Playing career

 On July 4, 2009, Haydar was signed by the Colorado Avalanche to a one-year contract.
 Haydar was reassigned by the Avalanche to affiliate, the Lake Erie Monsters, prior to the 2009–10 season.
 While leading the Monsters in scoring, Darren was named to play in the 2010 AHL All-Star game but missed the game due to injury.
 Upon his return Haydar was recalled by the injury hit Avalanche on February 10, 2010.
 He made his Avalanche debut and played his first NHL game since 2007 on the same day in a 4-3 overtime win against the Thrashers.
 Haydar was returned to the Monsters and in the last game of the season he recorded an assist, to become the 43rd player in history to reach 600 points.

 A free agent at season's end, Haydar signed an AHL contract to return to the team he formerly captained, the Chicago Wolves on July 28, 2010.
 In 2013, as part of the Milwaukee Admirals celebrating their 35th season, Haydar was voted by fans as the 3rd greatest Milwaukee Admiral of all time.

 After three further seasons with the Wolves, Haydar left North America for the first time in his career and signed a one-year contract in Europe with EHC München of the DEL on July 25, 2013.

 In 2013, he was added to the Team Canada roster for the 2013 Spengler Cup.
 Haydar finished in a tie with Byron Ritchie for the team scoring lead with a pair of goals and four assists.

 Upon completing a single season in the DEL on June 9, 2014, he signed a one-year contract, along with former Wolves teammate, Jason Krog, in the Kontinental Hockey League with Croatian club, KHL Medveščak Zagreb.
 In the 2014–15 season, having recorded just 1 assist in 4 games, Haydar opted to leave the club.
 With Krog following suit, they both signed a try-out contract with Austrian club, EC VSV, on October 2, 2014.
 After showing early scoring touch in Villach, Krog and Haydar both opted to remain signing a one-year contract on October 15, 2014.

 In the off-season, Haydar left Villach as a free agent and returned to play for a second stint in Germany after signing with Lausitzer Füchse of the DEL2 on September 28, 2015.

-Suffering an off-season training back injury, Haydar has opted to sit out the 2016–17 season — having recently returned to Milton after three seasons in Europe and in the midst of making plans for his post-playing future.
+Suffering an off-season training back injury, Haydar opted to sit out the 2016–17 season, having recently returned to Milton after three seasons in Europe and in the midst of making plans for his post-playing future.
 He later concluded his professional career in accepting a position as a sales representative at a real estate entity in Milton, Ontario, working alongside his older brother Ryan, who was also a hockey player but now has officially retired.